sntran/web2bot/README.md

 to.
 The associated handler with the route is called whenever the command is used.
 The handler can use any of the web APIs to respond to the interaction.

+All the routes can also be accessed via HTTP for quick testing the handler.

 ## Usage

 The main export has the following signature: